-- 11. Install the properly sized rodent screen into the outlet elbow and secure with a small quantity of silicone sealant.
-Refer to Figure 31 & Figure 32 to determine the proper screen. - 12.
+- Install the properly sized rodent screen into the outlet elbow and secure with corrosion proof screws as required.
+Refer to Figure 32 to determine the proper screen. - 12.
 Do not seal the vent piping to the wall until the venting is properly connected to the blower assembly. - 13.
 Complete the venting installation by sealing around the termination assembly where it passes through the outside wall, inside and out, with silicone or other suitable sealant.
 Apply enough sealant to secure the (optional) cover plate to the wall.